 As they stepped outside, Henderson shot J.P. multiple times, including in the back of his head and lower back.
 Three rounds were shot while J.P. was still standing and another five or six were shot after J.P. fell to the ground.
 One of J.P.’s friends, A.J., chased Henderson and tackled him to the ground, knocking the gun out of his hand.
 Henderson, however, managed to pick up the gun and shot A.J. three times before running away.
 M.L.’s mother was also shot in the calf.
 She and A.J. survived, but J.P. died at the scene.

 A Sacramento jury found Henderson guilty of second-degree murder (Penal Code § 187) and one count of attempted murder (Penal Code §§ 664 / 187) and found true enhancement allegations that Henderson personally discharged a firearm causing great bodily injury or death (Penal Code § 12022.53(d)) as to each count.
-The trial court judge, Stacey Eurie Boulware, sentence defendant to serve an aggregate determinate term of seven years plus an aggregate indeterminate prison term of 65 years to life.
+The trial court judge, Stacey Eurie Boulware, sentenced defendant to serve an aggregate determinate term of seven years plus an aggregate indeterminate prison term of 65 years to life.